Andrew 'Freddie' Flintoff hurt in Top Gear crash

 He received medical care at the scene before being taken to hospital for further treatment.

-The Sun reported that the incident happened at Dunsfold Park Aerodrome in Surrey.
+The incident happened at Top Gear's test track at Dunsfold Park Aerodrome in Surrey.

-The extent of his injuries remains unknown and a BBC spokesperson said details would be confirmed "in due course".
+His injuries are not thought to be life-threatening and a BBC spokesperson said details would be confirmed "in due course".

+It is understood that the accident did not happen at high speed.

 The former England cricketer was involved in a scare while filming a Top Gear drag race in September 2019.